rabbitmq/rabbitmq-website/site/stomp.md

 ### AMQ Queue Destinations

-To address existing queues created outside the STOMP gateway, destinations of the form `/amq/queue/<name>` can be used.
+To address existing queues created outside the STOMP adapter, destinations of the form `/amq/queue/<name>` can be used.

 #### AMQP Semantics